chandu188/meetthefamily/README.md

         • You should be able to add a child to any family in the tree through the mother.

 ##### Assumptions:
-    • Name of the family memeber is unique
+    • Name of the family member is unique
     • Family members are added from left to right

 Prerequisites: